telerik/xaml-docs/controls/radwordsprocessing/editing/insert-documents.md

 With **RadWordsProcessing**, you have the ability to insert a document into another document at specified position.

-## Inserting documents at a specific position
+## Inserting Documents at a Specific Position

 You could merge documents at a specific position using the InsertDocument() method of the [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%}) class.
 When called, this method inserts the source document at the current editor position.